Fabrice-64/advocacy_project/README.md

 ## Database
 ### DB Used
-PostgreSQL is the DB used in this project.
+PostgreSQL is the DB used in this project (cf settings)

 ### Initialize the Database
 As Usual, first comes first with the creation of a superuser.